× Search

 Water Services Delivery Plan (WSDP) (4mb pdf)

-You won’t notice any changes initially.
-Most work will be happening in the background to ensure we’re ready to transition to a multi-council WO on 1 July 2027.
+As a customer, you won’t notice any changes yet.
+Most work will happen in the background to ensure we’re ready to transition to a multi-council WO on 1 July 2027.
+In the lead up to that date the chief executive and board would look to communicate directly with customers.

 Our priority remains providing affordable, quality services to residents and ratepayers.